shrutia003/shrutia003/README.md

 *FedEx Ground | Spring 2022, Fall 2022*

 * I worked on the Operations Analysis team and helped with report generation and automation.
-* Utilised SQL queries for database manipulation and to fetch correct information for the reports.
+* Utilised SQL queries for database manipulation and to fetch the correct information for the reports.
-* Automated 2 reports with the help of VBA scripting and logic which helped the team generate the same data in <5mins which was >30mins earlier.
+* Automated 2 reports with the help of VBA scripting and logic, which helped the team generate the same data in <5mins, which was >30mins earlier.

 **Software Engineer Intern**